Read our 2022 annual report

 The theme of this year’s International Day of Disaster Risk Reduction is the use of traditional, indigenous and local knowledge in helping to safeguard communities from hazards.
 Whether fishermen off the coast of Ireland or farmers in Burundi, this approach is already a key component to how both Concern and the Commissioners for Irish Lights operate.
 Whether on land or on sea, we work towards the same objectives: the protect lives and livelihoods from hazards by establishing systems of prevention using our expertise.

-Find out more about our collaboration by watching this video.
+Find out more about our collaboration by watching our video.